Most people will honestly never need a set of all-terrain tires.

 Buyer’s Guide: How To Choose 35-inch All-Terrain Tires

-Those who live in colder climates will almost certainly want deeper tread and bigger tires, as these will do a better job of keeping your vehicle from becoming stuck.
-There is virtually nothing as frustrating as being stuck in the snow, especially if you bought a special set of tires for the sole purpose of avoiding that fate!
+Those drivers who live in colder climates will almost certainly want a model with deeper tread and bigger tires and rims, as these will do a better job of keeping your vehicle from becoming stuck.
+There is virtually nothing as frustrating as being stuck in the snow, especially if you bought a special set of tires and rims for the sole purpose of avoiding that situation!

 Bear in mind that traction will also affect how well you can stop the vehicle.
 Tires will aid braking with a strong grip, so keep this factor in mind as well.